antonkw/minimal-mistakes/_posts/2021-06-30-explore-herding-cats-eq-and-order.md

 ---
-title: "Explore \"herding cats\": Eq and Order"
+title: "Explore \"herding cats\": Eq, Order, and why greatest element of set is not equal to maximal"
 categories:
   - cats
 tags:
   - scala
 classes: wide
 ---

-//fix links

 In that post we will check out the beginning of "herding cats" series by eed3si9n.